Dimiiske/container-orchestration-basics/README.md

 1) Write a Dockerfile for each individual microservice.
 The necessary dependencies are described in the materials.
 Write the size of the built images of any service in the report in different ways.

 2) Write a docker-compose file that performs a correct interaction of services.
 Forward ports to access the gateway service and session service from the local machine.
-Help on docker compose is in the materials.

 3) Build and deploy a web service using a docker compose file written on the local machine.